Avdhesh-Varshney/Jarvis/Contributing.md

 3. Name the main function exactly the same as the file name.
 4. Limit commits to 3-4 unless given permission by project Admins or Mentors.
 5. Keep commit messages clear and relevant; avoid unnecessary details.
+6. **Never commit deployed model files to the repository; upload them to Google Drive, provide a downloadable link in the PR template, and update the `secrets.example.toml` file accordingly.**

 ### Pull Requests Review Criteria 🧲